HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-28][Active] https://github.com/tower-rs/tower - fn(Request) -> Future<Response>.
 Tower aims to make it as easy as possible to build robust networking clients and servers.
 It is protocol agnostic, but is designed around a request / response pattern.
 If your protocol is entirely stream based, Tower may not be a good fit. https://github.com/notify-rs/notify - Cross-platform filesystem notification library for Rust(Looking for desktop notifications instead?
 Have a look at notify-rust or alert-after).
 As used by: alacritty, cargo watch, cobalt, docket, mdBook, pax rdiff, rust-analyzer, timetrack, watchexec, xi-editor, and others.

+### Network Spider
+[2019-10-29][Died] https://github.com/derniercri/snatch - A simple, fast and interruptable download accelerator, written in Rust.
+[2019-10-29][Active] https://github.com/k0pernicus/zou - Zou is a Snatch fork by @k0pernicus.
+Snatch is a fast and interruptable download accelerator, written in Rust, from @k0pernicus and @Jean-Serge.

 ### Serialization
 [2019-10-23][Active] https://github.com/BurntSushi/byteorder - Rust library for reading/writing numbers in big-endian and little-endian.
 [2019-10-20][Active] https://github.com/serde-rs/serde - Serde is a framework for serializing and deserializing Rust data structures efficiently and generically.